 After MAP Growth

-You will receive your child's MAP Growth Report one month after your child takes their assessments.
+You will receive your child's fall and spring MAP Growth Report with their first and third trimester progress reports, respectively.
 This gives your child's teachers and the school time to review, process, and share reports with all families.

 Preparing for MAP Growth Assessments